 NOTE: In New York State, a Police Accident Report is prepared on Form MV-104.
 View Form MV-104 by clicking HERE.

 If you did not receive a copy of the Police Accident Report at the accident scene, it must be obtained from the responding police department.
-The Dearie Law Firm, P.C. can assist in getting the Police Accident Report.
-If your car accident happened in New York City, the police report will likely be at the NYPD Precinct that is responsible for the accident location.
+The Dearie Law Firm, P.C., can assist in getting the Police Accident Report.
+If your motor vehicle accident happened in New York City, the police report will likely be at the NYPD Precinct that is responsible for the accident location.

 File for No-Fault Insurance Benefits

-The Dearie Law Firm, P.C. can help you file for No-Fault benefits if you are injured in a car accident.
+The Dearie Law Firm, P.C., can help you file for No-Fault benefits if you are injured in a car or truck accident.
 But because of the time limits on filing (see below), injured motorists or pedestrians often file for No-Fault benefits on their own.

 Basic Economic Loss includes:

 - Medical expenses (ex: doctor visits, hospital bills, co-pays, prescriptions);